 subordination

-Subordination is the act or process by which one person or creditor’s rights or claims are ranked below those of others, dealing with the distribution priority of debts between creditors.
+Subordination is the act or process by which one person or creditor’s rights or claims are ranked below those of others, determining the priority of debt distribution among creditors.

 A contractual subordination agreement is a contractual arrangement whereby one creditor agrees to subordinate its claim against debtor in favor of another, and is enforceable in bankruptcy to the same extent they are enforceable under applicable non-bankruptcy law.